For UK Ravens fans

 @NFLUK – The NFL’s UK-focused feed.
 Keep an eye on this as the Ravens’ Wembley game approaches.

 UK Ravens on Facebook – home of UK Ravens fans on Facebook

 NFL UK Ravens forum – tucked away on the NFL’s UK website is a forum for every NFL team.
 Here’s where the Ravens fans hang out.
 It’s pretty quiet but worth an occasional look.

 Ravens news and opinion

-Official site – Obvious really but the Ravens official site has plenty of updates with news, comment and some pretty good videos.
-I’m particularly partial to the occasional series Coaches in Cars Getting Coffee
+Official site – Obvious really but the Ravens official site has plenty of updates with news, comment and good videos.
+I’m partial to the occasional series Coaches in Cars Getting Coffee

 Russell Street Report – Quality fan site that is especially strong on salary cap analysis and film study breakdowns.